 ABOUT BLACKDOG BIOMECHANICS

-Dr Daly founded BLACKDOG in early 2019.
-She's combined her experience of computer vision, machine learning and mathematical analysis with her years of equestrian experience to create a unique system that will help horse riders of all levels to improve their performance.
+In founding BLACKDOG, Dr Ilse Daly has combined her experience of computer vision, machine learning and mathematical analysis with her years of equestrian experience to create a unique system that will help riders of all levels to improve their performance.

 She gained her PhD in 2017 from the University of Bristol with a research project investigating animal vision.
 In particular, she was investigating the role that eye movements play in vision.
-It's during this that she learned the advanced computer vision techniques that allow you to track objects in 3D using video cameras.
-It occurred to her that you could use that same technology to track the upper body of a rider on a horse, and that was the very early beginning of BLACKDOG.
+It's during this project that she learned the advanced computer vision techniques that allow you to track objects in 3D using video cameras.
+Training her own horses, it occurred to her that you could use that same technology to track the upper body of a rider on a horse, and that was the very early beginning of BLACKDOG.

 She currently has a young Dressage horse, Lizzie who is just starting her Dressage career.